FUNCTIONAL LAB TESTING

 • Vitamin D, 25-Hydroxy, Total, Immunoassay

-GI Map Stool Test: great for those dealing with chronic digestive or health issues, hormonal imbalances, and more.
+GI-MAP Stool Test: Great for those dealing with chronic digestive or health issues, hormonal imbalances, and more.
 The health of your gut impacts the health of your entire body and hormone levels.
-Other key health challenges that can greatly benefit from the GI Map Testing are autoimmune diseases, brain fog, skin problems like acne and psoriasis, mood disorders, depression and anxiety, diabetes and weight loss issues.
-This is an at home stool test you can purchase at NWHS or can be shipped to you.
-Once the at-home stool test is complete, specimen is to be Fedexed to the lab for testing (test kit comes with pre-paid for Fedex shipping bag).
-You will receive a call from our office when your results are in to set up a consultation to review your results and go over a treatment plan that will include dietary, lifestyle as well as supplemental recommendations as needed.
-We highly recommend doing the GI Map + MRT Blood Food Testing together at the same time for optimal results.
-The GI Map and MRT Food Sensitivity Test should be completed within a few weeks or less of each other.
+Other key health challenges that can greatly benefit from the GI-Map Testing are autoimmune diseases, brain fog, skin problems like acne and psoriasis, mood disorders, depression and anxiety, diabetes and weight loss issues.
+We highly recommend doing the GI-MAP + MRT Blood Food Testing together at the same time for optimal results.
+The GI-MAP and MRT Food Sensitivity Test should be completed within a few weeks or less of each other.

 Viruses, bacteria, inflammation, fungi, parasites, pancreatic function, immune function, zonulin, elastase, occult blood, SIgA, secretory IgA, anti-gliadin IgA, fat absorption and B-glucuronidase.